-Vehicle with a Hitch
+A Vehicle with a Hitch

 You’re also going to need a vehicle with an appropriately sized hitch that’s rated to pull the motorcycle trailer and the bike.
-Trucks and SUVs are going to be a better choice than a regular car, which might not have the appropriate tow rating.
+Trucks and SUVs are going to be a better choice than a regular cars, which might not have the appropriate tow rating.

 Tie Down the Bike

-Now that you’ve got your trailer, a vehicle to tow it and a cover it’s time to consider how you’ll tie it down.
+Now that you’ve got your trailer, a vehicle to tow it, and a cover it’s time to consider how you’ll tie it down.
 Ratchet straps are typically the best tool for the job because they’re easier to compress and provide a tight hold at specific anchor points on your bike.

 Another good choice is to use the inside of the handlebar or bar mount.
 The front tie-downs should be the most secure since they are the ones bearing the bulk of the weight.